Rethinking plastic packaging – towards a circular economy

 Transforming the plastic economy through innovation

-Sanjeev Das, Packaging Director for Foods & Refreshment
+Sanjeev Das, Global Refreshment Packaging Director

-“PET [polyethylene terephthalate] is everywhere in the modern world.
+“Polyethylene terephthalate (PET) is everywhere in the modern world.
 At Unilever, we use it in bottles for dressings, beverages, and in home and personal care products.
 Elsewhere, it can be found in anything from food packaging trays to textiles and insulation padding in clothing.

 But only 14% gets to recycling plants.
 The rest is either incinerated, disposed of in landfills, or is leaking into nature.

 Start-up technology tackling the challenges